Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/TESTING.md

 ### User Story 2.1

-- User Story 1.4: As a regular user, when logged in, the reviews page is the default page and there are six options with a logo: Home, Reviews, New Review, Log out, Profile
+- User Story 2.1: As a regular/admin user if i navigate to the footer of the website, and click all social media links they open within new tabs.

 ### Test case steps 2.1

-1. navigate to home/index page and locate navbar
+1. navigate to home/index page and locate footer at bottom of page
+2. click links to open social media pages.

 ### Expected Result 2.1

-1. The 5 links and logos are visible on all devices
+1. All links open in a new tab, and are complete (no broken links)

 ### Actual Result 2.1